 Standard: In most cases, those with a critical illness will not be accepted for standard life insurance as the risks are simply too high for the insurance company.
-There may be exceptions, so you will need to ask your insurance agent.
+There may be exceptions, so you must ask your insurance agent.

 No Medical Exam: This form of life insurance does not have a medical exam, but there will be questions about your health.

-For those who are critically ill, they will have to reveal their condition when asked.
+Those who are critically ill will have to reveal their condition when asked.
 Otherwise, the life insurance policy will be rejected or canceled when the information is discovered.
 Depending on the nature of your critical illness, you may or may not be accepted.

 The bottom line is that you can purchase life insurance, even if you are critically ill.
 You should expect to pay a high premium for the coverage depending on the nature and status of your illness.